 So we're going to look at a number of Elementor extras you might want to consider to further push the functionality.

-This is a set of widgets which are targeted at adding more functionality and flexibility to the page builder.
+This is a set of widgets that are targeted at adding more functionality and flexibility to the page builder.
 Given that these widgets come from Brainstorm Force, the company behind WP Astra, you can understand that the quality of these features to be of a very high level.

 There are more than 24 widgets available as at the time of writing, including, but not limited to: